-The childminder demonstrates a good understanding of the safeguarding, and the learning and development requirements of the Early Years Foundation Stage.
+The childminder demonstrates a good understanding of the safeguarding requirements and the learning and development requirements.
 She understands child protection matters and the signs and symptoms that would cause her concern.
 She has a written safeguarding policy, which she shares with parents.
 This means that she knows what to do if she is worried about a child.
 In her daily practice, the childminder is responsible and confident with children, supervising them well at all times.
 She uses risk assessments and daily visual checks for the home and outings.
-This means that children are safe while in her care.
-The childminder has effective systems to record the progress of children.
-She uses observations to record their development and plans interesting activities to meet their needs.
+This means that children feel safe and are safeguarded while in her care.
+The childminder has developed effective systems to record the progress of children.
+She uses tracking observations to record their development and plans interesting activities to meet their needs.
 Consequently, children make good progress in all areas of learning.

 Partnerships with parents are good.
-The childminder uses effective systems to provide feedback to parents about their children, such as what they have eaten and when they have slept.
-A range of well-written and comprehensive policies inform parents about childcare activities.
+The childminder uses effective systems to provide feedback to parents about their child, such as what they have eaten and when they have slept.
+A range of well-written and comprehensive policies informs parents about childcare activities.
 Parents provide positive feedback about the childminder and the care she provides.
 This two-way flow of information shows trusting partnerships.

 The childminder clearly evaluates the service she offers and makes plans for improvements.
-She supports this well through her commitment to training and professional development.
-She gains the views of parents who use her service using a questionnaire.
-This helps parents become involved in her self-evaluation.
-The childminder plans to use this feedback to improve her service and therefore, outcomes for children.
+She has identified areas for future development.
+For example, she had composed a detailed questionnaire to help parents become involved in her self-evaluation.
+She plans to use the feedback to improve her service and therefore, outcomes for children.
+The childminder also has plans to invite parent to sit with her and discuss child progress in more detail.
+This shows that the childminder has the ability to make constant improvements to her service.
 She uses information from the Statutory Framework for the Early Years Foundation Stage to make sure her practice meets all requirements to a high standard.
 This means that children make good progress and are developing skills to help them with their future learning.